Samri-A/Plant-Disease-Detection-/README.md

-Plant-Disease-Detection
-This my mini machine learning project using hugging face
+Plant-Disease-Detection is machine learning power website to detect desease of plant using leaf image